 Here’s a step by step tutorial on how to sideload and install Kodi on the new Apple TV 4 the easy way.
 No jailbreak is required for this as sideloading of apps like this is officially supported now by Apple.

-With the release of MrMC onto the tvOS App Store, it was almost inevitable that an official, non-restricted build of the fabulous and extremely popular Kodi was going to follow, and followed it has indeed.
-This version of Kodi is not available directly through the tvOS App Store obviously due to restrictions put in place by Apple, but it can however be sideloaded onto a connected Apple TV 4 using Xcode.
+After the release of MrMC onto the tvOS App Store, it was almost inevitable that an official, non-restricted build of the fabulous and extremely popular Kodi was going to follow, and followed it indeed.
+Kodi for Apple TV is not available directly through the tvOS App Store obviously due to restrictions put in place by Apple, but it can however be sideloaded onto a connected Apple TV 4 using Xcode.

-As promised when we brought you the news of this early Alpha version of Kodi for Apple TV 4 arriving on the scene, we bring to you this step-by-step guide on how to sideload the package on the fourth-generation Apple TV.
+As promised when we first brought you the news of an early Alpha version of Kodi for Apple TV 4 arriving on the scene, we bring to you this step-by-step guide on how to sideload Kodi 17 Krypton on the fourth-generation Apple TV.

 - If your Apple TV is running tvOS 9.1 and up, you need to install Xcode 7.2 or over on the Mac.
 If the Apple TV is running tvOS 9.0, Xcode 7.1 will do the job.
-We recommend updating to the latest version of tvOS as well as using latest version of Xcode.
+We recommend updating to the latest version of tvOS, such as tvOS 10+, as well as using latest version of Xcode.

 - Xcode is free, and can be downloaded from the Mac App Store here.